I Like It, I Love It: Custom version

 A version of the song was made for the NHL's Nashville Predators for use with the team's goal song, in a medley along with "Gold on the Ceiling" by the Black Keys..
 This version of the song replaces the line "Don't know what it is about that little girl's lovin'" with "Don't know what it is about the Predators scorin'".
+Originally, Rock and Roll Pt.
+2 was played after I Like It I Love It before it was changed to Gold on the Ceiling.

 Chart performance

 "I Like It, I Love It" debuted at number 50 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of August 12, 1995, eventually reaching the number one spot.